Unexpected wine region, that’s how I felt about the Patagonia wineries in Neuquen.

 Neuquen’s Wine Region

-Pinot Noir, along with Merlot, are the varietals to try in this region.
+Pinot Noir, along with Merlot, are the varietals to try here at the wineries in Patagonia.

 1. Familia SChroeder